Dame Anne McLaren

 View a compendium of lecture series and events named after Anne or held in memory of her and her work.

-Read a longer biography on the Dept of Zoology website, with links to further materials.
+Read a short biography on the Dept of Zoology website, with links to further materials.

 The British Library holds an extensive archive of Anne’s papers.